luke321321/inversemcmc/README.md

 The first example, `MCMC_A.py` is from section 5 of this [paper](http://dx.doi.org/10.1090/mcom/3244) (also available on [arXiv](https://arxiv.org/abs/1603.02004)).

-The second example is using applying a Gaussian Process Approximator to the problem from section 5 of this [paper](https://doi.org/10.1007/s11222-016-9671-0).
+The second example, `MCMC_CGSSZ.py` is using applying a Gaussian Process Approximator to the problem from section 5 of this [paper](https://doi.org/10.1007/s11222-016-9671-0).
 Here they have instead used a randomised PDE solver using random basis function for their FEM.
 We randomise differently using a Gaussian process approximator.